guozetang/guozetang.github.io/source/about/index.md

 ---
 **Guoze tang**
 =======

-Graduate Student
-Software Engineer & Embedded Software Engineer
+Software & Embedded Engineer
+Graduate Student, Assistant Research at Clemson University

 School of Computing
 Clemson University
 Clemson, SC 26634
 Phone: (475)655-8641
-Email: guoze.work@gmail.com
+Email: guozet@clemson.edu
 ---

+### Bio
-Hi, I am *@Terry* (Guoze, Tang), a graduate Student in Clemson University.
+I am *@Terry* (Guoze, Tang), a graduate Student in the [School of Computing](http://www.clemson.edu/ces/computing/) at [Clemson University](http://www.clemson.edu/).
+I graduated from [Yunnan University](https://en.wikipedia.org/wiki/Yunnan_University) Electronic and Information Engineering by 2014.

-I graduated from [Yunnan University](https://en.wikipedia.org/wiki/Yunnan_University) Electronic and Information Engineering by 2014.During my undergraduate study at the Electronics & Information department of Yunnan University, subjects like C-Programming, Signals and Systems, Principles of microcomputer interested me the most.
-I was awestruck by the potential of Intel 8086 microprocessor, more so by the manner in which it is faster and more powerful cousins in a decade.

 After that, I studied Software Engineering and graduated from [University of Science and Technology of China](https://en.wikipedia.org/wiki/University_of_Science_and_Technology_of_China) in 2017.03.
 After two years of study.
 I acquired a comprehensive knowledge of computer hardware and software.
-Some of the subjects I studied were Embedded system design, Embedded operating system, Programming and computer systems, Microprocessor architecture, Algorithmic design & analysis as well as programming using different tools.
-Most of my interests were in the fields related to information systems and sharing of computing power and resources.
 I was interested in embedded systems design.
 And I gained a lot, not only on specialized knowledge but also a scientific way of thinking.
-I was trying my best to be a diligent person with sincerity and fortitude as my school required.

-My work experiences started from 07, 2015 to 09, 2016.
-I was employed at the Communication Research and Development (R&D) group in Guangzhou Haige company.
-Haige is one of the top research & development company in military communication areas in China.
-I was assigned to the Civil Aviation Communication Developing team and developed control module and VoIP module which is based on Asterisk.
-I developed online upgrade programming and the SLP protocol analysis module in six months.
-Although I liked the job, embedded software development at HAIGE was a support function.
-I, therefore, switched to SZ DJI Technology company, an innovation company which based on Fight control.
+I had worked in SZ DJI Technology company for one year, an innovation company which based on Fight control.
 At DJI, I developed Sensor-driven of FJ01 project in DJI and analyzed the data of Sensor.
 Working on this project helped me hone my programming skills on a real-life problem.

-And now, I will study Computer Science in [Clemson University](https://en.wikipedia.org/wiki/Clemson_University).

 ---

 #### Award
 - The Excellent graduate in Anhui province 2017
 - National master scholarship (TOP 2%) 2015